PiotrJagielny/MyCardGame/README.md

 Blue fire - If opposite row has at least 10 points, burn all max points cards on this row <br>
 Axer - Deal damage to enemy card by number of weakened cards on enemy board <br>
 Copier - Choose card on your board and insert 2 base copier of this card into your deck <br>
-Mushrooms - Decrease base power of enemy card by 3<br>

 ## Entry page